 7. Pride – You brag about how little sleep you need

 Pride is a slippery slope and it’s normal to want to celebrate what you’re good at.
-But being able to cope on little sleep is just plain stupid.
+But being able to cope with little sleep is just plain stupid.
 If you’re trying to win the worst sleeper award, you can have it.
 Seriously.

 What you can do: Repent and go to bed early tonight.
 What’s that?
-You hate your mattress?
+Do you hate your mattress?
 We can help you out there.
 Visit our Find a Retailer page and we’ll locate a store close by where you can lie on our mattresses and talk to a trained sales professional.